• Menu

 What happens during the latent phase?

-During this phase your uterus is contracting, often irregularly and engaging the baby’s head into your pelvis.
+During this phase your uterus is contracting, often irregular contractions and engaging the baby’s head into your pelvis.
 Contractions may come and go and many women describe this phase as lasting days.

 Often it progresses into just not feeling well (overall achy and annoyed) into timed contractions that put you into the next phase of labor.